julik/long_body/README.md

 ## Compatibility

 This gem is tested on Ruby 2.2, and should run acceptably well on Ruby 2.+.
-If you are using Thin you have to use Ruby 2.+ because of the fiber stack size limitation.
+If you are using Thin it is recommended to use Ruby 2.+ because of the fiber stack size limitation.
 If you are using Puma, Rainbows or other threaded server running this gem on 1.9.3+ should be possible as well.